 How to Apply

-The application process is hosted by the online platform Submittable.
-Applications include: Short Answer Questions, Background & Goal Statement (1-2 pages), Resume or Curriculum Vitae, and an optional Scholarship Essay (1-2 pages).
+Applications for Certificate Programs may be submitted through CIIS' online platform.
+Applications include: Short Answer Questions, Background & Goal Statement, Resume or Curriculum Vitae, and an optional Scholarship Essay.

 We especially encourage applications from individuals who: identify as Black, Indigenous, and people of color; identify as LGBTQIA+, and/or serve marginalized or under-represented populations.

-Applicants will be accepted on a rolling basis until the Spring 2021 cohort is full.
-Applicants will be notified within one month of submitting their application.
+Applicants will be accepted on a rolling basis until the cohort is full.
+Applicants will be notified within two months of submitting their application.

 CIIS Public Programs and the IETPC team are committed to offering the certificate program in an equitable way that increases accessibility and reaches a diverse array of students.
 Our sliding scale option allows accepted students to choose their program fee within the designated range.